rebeccaknowlton/etsi/README.md

 More details are available in: Knowlton R. and Parast L. (2025) ``Efficient Testing Using Surrogate Information."
 Biometrical Journal, 67(6): e70086 [doi:10.1002/bimj.70086](https://doi.org/10.1002/bimj.70086).

-Go here to view a tutorial for this package: [etsi Tutorial](https://htmlpreview.github.io/?https://github.com/rebeccaknowlton/etsi/blob/main/etsi_tutorial.html)
+Go here to view a tutorial for this package: [etsi Tutorial](https://htmlpreview.github.io/?https://github.com/rebeccaknowlton/etsi/blob/main/etsi_tutorial.html).
+We also have a shiny app implementing these methods [here](https://parastlab.shinyapps.io/etsiApp/).